 Over the next few years the hospital's rates may still not be competitive.
 In an October 23, 2015 response to my initial inquiry on the 2015 application, HSCRC staff said that PGHC was more than 14 percent above the "average adjusted charges" of its peer group hospitals, and 10 percent above "adjusted" statewide hospital charges.
-HSCRC staff states that the hospital would need to achieve "significant productivity improvements" to improve its charge performance.8 In their September 21, 2016 response to my inquiries, HSCRC staff notes that a review of current performance shows that PGHC per capita charges are still 12 percent higher than its peer hospitals.
-The HSCRC notes, of course, that its analysis incorporates the fact that PGHC serves a disproportionately larger share of high cost patients through its trauma center, as well as indigent patients, who contribute to its higher rates: "By 2023, PGHC's projected charges per case," writes the HSCRC, "would be approximately 20 percent higher than the peer group of hospitals after taking into account the redistributed system revenue and projected future volume changes at PGHC."9 The HSCRC prescribed efficiency measures.
-10
+HSCRC staff states that the hospital would need to achieve "significant productivity improvements" to improve its charge performance.
+In their September 21, 2016 response to my inquiries, HSCRC staff notes that a review of current performance shows that PGHC per capita charges are still 12 percent higher than its peer hospitals.
+The HSCRC notes, of course, that its analysis incorporates the fact that PGHC serves a disproportionately larger share of high cost patients through its trauma center, as well as indigent patients, who contribute to its higher rates: "By 2023, PGHC's projected charges per case," writes the HSCRC, "would be approximately 20 percent higher than the peer group of hospitals after taking into account the redistributed system revenue and projected future volume changes at PGHC."
+The HSCRC staff further said that, in the future, the hospital's rate structure would thus be subject to HSCRC prescribed efficiency measures.